dbackspace/ImprovePerformanceTricks/README.md

 ✔️ Using `StringBuilder` to append/insert string instead using `plus` operator to concat string

-✔️ Using `SparseArray` to replace `HashMap` if key is integer and increasing
+✔️ Using `SparseArray` to replace `HashMap` if key is integer and `increasing`
 - Using `append()` instead `put`.
+- `append` is the method that `puts a key/value pair into the array, optimizing for the case where the key is greater than all existing keys in the array`.
+So, change order to optimize.
+Example: if the order of keys: 1, 2, 3, 4 => just add to end of sparse array (in O(1)).
+If the keys aren't increase order. ex: 1, 5, 2, 4, 3 => add to sparse array in O(N) (it's like insert to index).

 ✔️ Using `SparseArray` with correct type instead primitive type to better performance
 - Such as using `SparseBooleanArray` instead `SparseArray`.
 It does not need to check with object `Boolean`.